Holiday for Lovers

-Holiday for Lovers is a 1959 DeLuxe in CinemaScope comedy film directed by Henry Levin.
+Holiday for Lovers is a 1959 American DeLuxe CinemaScope comedy film directed by Henry Levin.
 Based on a 1957 play of the same title by Ronald Alexander, the film stars Clifton Webb, Jane Wyman, Jill St. John and Carol Lynley.

 Plot

 Robert Dean is an old-fashioned psychologist who reluctantly allows his oldest daughter Meg to join a four-week tour in South America before returning to college.
 When he learns that she is planning on six more weeks in São Paulo, he travels to Brazil, accompanied by his wife Mary and younger daughter Betsy.
 Upon arriving, Robert is displeased with the changes to Meg's character, as she has begun habits that are shocking to Robert, such as smoking.
 He mistakenly believes that Meg is interested in her older mentor Eduardo Barroso, but she is engaged to be married to Barroso's son Carlos.

 Meanwhile, Betsy is enjoying the attention that she is receiving from members of the U.S. Air Force and falls in love with Sgt.
 Paul Gattling.
 Back at the hotel, Carlos is reluctant to meet Meg's parents, fearing that they will disapprove of his bohemian lifestyle.
 Carlos makes a horrible impression on Robert, who tries to prohibit Meg from seeing him by booking a flight for the family to Rio de Janeiro and then on to Lima.

 Feeling betrayed by her father, Meg calls Carlos to tell him goodbye, but he responds by accusing her of leading her father's life.
 Carlos and Eduardo follow her to Lima, where Carlos and Meg are reunited at a bullfight.
 Paul, who has also come to Lima as well, proposes to Betsy, but she rejects him, explaining she is not ready to marry.
 Later that night, Eduardo and Carlos announce that they are returning to São Paulo the following day.
 Robert reluctantly allows his daughter to accompany Carlos.

 After bidding Meg farewell, Robert visits a bar, gets drunk and falls unconscious on the street, where he is mistaken for a member of a Spanish tour group.
 When he awakes, Robert finds himself on a plane bound for Madrid, and he is eventually dropped off in Trinidad.
 There, he phones Meg to offer his sincere blessing to marry Carlos, but she announces that she no longer loves Carlos.

 Betsy asks Robert for permission to wed Paul, but her father declares that she is old enough to make her own decisions.
 She then becomes officially engaged to Paul.